accole/3D-Chess/README.md

 move to will show up highlighted in red.
 Click on one of those tiles to move the piece there.
 To unselect a piece, just click anywhere else on the board.

+Logic is not implemented into the game besides the valid next moves.
+Players must understand the rules of Check and Checkmate.

 DEPENDENCIES ================================